GHVINI, VINUM... WINE

 The expansion of wine culture was also facilitated by Phoenician merchants who, from 2,700 B.C. to 350 B.C., traded by sea extensively across all the Mediterranean basin from all their city-states based along Syria, Lebanon and Palestine.

 So while in Sicily and Sardinia's wine had already been produced and consumed for thousands years, in Central Italy Etruscan wine culture flourished as early as the 9th Century B.C.
 They called their wine vinum - written from right to left as in the image below - and they traded it with all Italic people inhabiting the Peninsula including Corsica island in the Tyrrenian Sea, establishing trading relationships with Phoenicians, Egyptians and Greeks.
 Around the 7th Century B.C.
-Latins were celebrating their wine-feasts in honour of the native god Liber, an ancient Italic deity of germination and agriculture, when Rome was just about to be founded and ancient Greeks was starting to call Italy Oenotria, "the land of the vine".
+Latins were celebrating their wine-feasts in honor of the native god Liber, an ancient Italic deity of germination and agriculture, when Rome was just about to be founded and ancient Greeks were starting to call Italy Oenotria, "the land of the vine".

 As more light is shed on the origins of wine and viticulture many authors are now convinced that secondary grapevine domestication centers have risen in multiple Southern European locations independently from the primary Caucasus dawning.